bcwells24/bcwells24.github.io/index.md

 Implementing the enhancement presented multiple challenges, including developing intuitive search logic that allows partial matches, like finding "Green Beans" when searching for "Beans."
 I also struggled with refreshing algorithmic knowledge after time away from formal data structures studies.
 Integrating new algorithms with the existing codebase while ensuring a smooth user interface functionality proved complex, requiring careful consideration of time complexity and memory usage trade-offs.

 **Skills Demonstrated**
 The enhancement showcased advanced technical skills in data structure implementation, algorithm design, and problem-solving.
 By utilizing HashMap for efficient searching and Heap Sort for optimized sorting, proficiency in selecting and implementing appropriate algorithms for specific use cases was demonstrated.
+The project highlighted abilities in code integration, modular design, and creating user-centric functionality that balances technical performance with practical usability.

+**Course Outcomes**
+The enhancement successfully met course outcomes by demonstrating critical thinking in algorithm selection, creating adaptable solutions, and implementing software engineering practices.
+The ability to evaluate algorithmic trade-offs, design efficient search solutions, and maintain a security-focused approach to software development was showcased.
+These outcomes were achieved through thoughtful implementation of HashMap and Heap Sort algorithms, with careful attention to performance and user experience.

 #### [Features Video](https://youtu.be/OMkE3mFA_lc){:target="_blank"}